Sometimes, it hits you when you least expect it.

 - Motor vehicle crashes are the 1st or 2nd leading cause of death in every major industry group.

-Typically, you’re not able to collect workers’ compensation benefits for a car accident that occurred while you were commuting to or from work, or any accidents that occur during your lunch break and while you’re “off the clock.”
+Typically, you’re not able to collect workers’ compensation benefits for a car accident that occurred while you were commuting to or from work (unless your work compensates you for commuting), or any accidents that occur during your lunch break and while you’re “off the clock.”
 The exception to this rule is if you are involved in a crash while on the way to work to pick up supplies for the office or grab a coffee for your boss who specifically asked you to do so.

 If you’re injured in an accident while on the job, it takes an experienced Georgia workers’ compensation attorney to go up against an insurance company to make sure you receive the compensation you deserve.